piotrbakker/mainframe/readme.md

 # Framez

-Framez is a framework for naming various product design artefacts in Figma.
+Framez is a framework for naming product design artifacts in Figma.

 ## Projects